tutajewcia/Computer-Vision/README.md

 - Employ model ensembling to boost performance.

 ## Conclusion
-this project allowed us to put into practice deep learning techniques learned at classes, requiring continuous experimentation to optimize performance.
+This project allowed us to put into practice deep learning techniques learned at classes, requiring continuous experimentation to optimize performance.
 A thorough understanding of the dataset and careful selection of data augmentation and model architecture were crucial in achieving competitive results

 ## Citation